-Current Research at Skin Biology - Click on picture to enlarge
+Current Research at Skin Biology - CLICK TO ENLARGE

 Skin Biology clients are using the following technique to gain results in diminishing the appearance of blemishes and wrinkles.
 Click on graphic to enlarge.

 Note: Use all skin needling rollers as directed by the manufacturer.
 Do not misuse by performing skin needling more often than the instructions indicate.
 In the following graphic it mentions that one could use the device "later" after an application of hydroxy acids.
 "Later" means the next time you use the device.
 It does not mean these devices should be used twice a day.